What is working capital?

 Optimise working capital with factoring

-Have you managed to optimise your invoicing process as much as possible, but are you still dealing with debtors who pay late, too late, or not at all?
-Then this can have unpleasant consequences for your working capital, given that you are (also) dependent on customer payments for a stable working capital.
-In such a case, factoring is the solution to keep your working capital at a good level.
+Have you optimised your invoicing process as much as possible, but are you still dealing with debtors who pay late, too late, or not at all?
+This can then have unpleasant consequences for your working capital, as you are also dependent on customer payments for a stable working capital.
+In such a case, factoring is the solution to keep your working capital at a reasonable level.
 But what is factoring, and how does factoring actually work?

 Factoring is a financing method that is becoming increasingly popular among many entrepreneurs.
 This way of financing revolves around selling invoices to a factor, after which the factor advances you the amount in question.
-When you sell your invoices to Factris, you will receive the amount in your account within even as little as 24 hours.
+When you sell your invoices to Factris, you will receive the amount in your account within as little as 24 hours.
 By using factoring, you are no longer dependent on the legal payment term, and you know for sure that you have sufficient funds to put into working capital at all times.
-And the great thing is: that from the moment you sell the invoice to Factris, it is up to us to collect the outstanding invoices.
-As a result, you don’t have to worry about the financial settlement with the customer
+The great thing is that once you’ve sold the invoice to Factris, we take care of collecting the outstanding invoices.
+As a result, you don’t have to worry about the financial settlement with the customer.